Powerful brightening in a lightweight serum—store sealed and away from heat and light to preserve potency.

 Biossance Squalane + Vitamin C Rose Oil

-- Comforting, non-stripping feel
+- Comfortable, non-stripping feel

-- Rose scent may not be for everyone
+- Rose scent will not suit everyone

 Buying Guide